josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🌀_uk_low_cost_influence_environment.md

 ## 🏮 Footer

-**🌀 UK as a Low-Cost Influence Environment** is a living node of the **Polaris Protocol**, placed within Systems & Governance.
+*🌀 UK as a Low-Cost Influence Environment**is a living node of the **Polaris Protocol**, placed within Systems & Governance.
 It explains why Britain’s structure — demographic, digital, vendorised, regulatory, linguistic — makes it one of the cheapest democracies in the world to shape from outside.
 The node is intended to anchor investigative, activist, and oversight work on national-scale asymmetry and cluster-specific pressure.

 > 📡 Cross-references:
 >
-> - [🌀 Behavioural Steering Through General-Audience Signals](./🌀_behavioural_steering_general_audience_signals.md) — *how universal signals create directional impact.*
+> - [🌀 Behavioural Steering Through General-Audience Signals] — *how universal signals create directional impact.*
-> - [🧿 Why the UK Is Hard to Model and Easy to Manipulate](../Metadata_Sabotage_Network/🧿_uk_hard_to_model_easy_to_manipulate.md) — *cultural and linguistic misfit producing vulnerability.*
+> - [🧿 Why the UK Is Hard to Model and Easy to Manipulate] — *cultural and linguistic misfit producing vulnerability.*
-> - [🧿 Cluster-Level Behavioural Modulation](../Metadata_Sabotage_Network/🧿_cluster_level_behavioural_modulation_no_vendor_logs.md) — *micro-level behavioural shaping dynamics.*
+> - [🧿 Cluster-Level Behavioural Modulation] — *micro-level behavioural shaping dynamics.*

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-18_
+_Last updated: 2025-11-22_